Most kindergartens welcome enquiries and will organise a time for you to visit. You can see the centre, its staff and the children attending it.

 Search for kindergartens near you with

-find a service search.
+find a kinder program.

 You should consider the quality of the kindergarten program.
 This is rated with a system called the National Quality Framework.